gfed53/youtube-searcher-firebase/README.md

 You can remove the filter by clicking the "Clear Filter" button.

-The translate feature is the newest addition to the app.
+You can also use the translate feature to quickly search for videos in different languages.
 You can set a language, and before search execution, the API will translate the keywords (you will also see it in the search bar, allowing you to make tweaks if you wanted to get different results).

+An example of utilizing these features would be maybe searching for concert performances of an artist you like, but say you only wanted concerts from their European tours in 2006 and 2011.
+Or maybe you want to find videos from a certain channel, but only within a specific timeframe.

-You can also click the "Save Search" button to save and store the current search parameters as an item in your local storage.
-You can find all of your saved past searches in the "Personal" view.
+You can also click the "Save Search" button to save and store the current search parameters, as well as save videos to watch later.
+You can find all of your saved past searches and videos in the "My Saved Content" view.
 In the "Saved Searches" area of this view, clicking the "Grab!" button will activate the respective saved search and fill the current parameters.
 Note that this doesn't immediately initialize the search, so you can tweak any of the parameters as you wish before making your search.

+By default, the app uses the HTML5 Local Storage API to store saved data (videos and past searches), but you can also utilize a Google Firebase database, enabling you to access your saved content wherever you like.
+The app relies on a simple login system where, for each database, you can create any number of new segments completely isolated from one another using an ID and password.

 ## Known Bugs/Issues